Cyber Smart Week: Four simple steps to staying secure

 The best thing you can do to protect your privacy online is don’t over share.
 Take control of your online privacy by turning off any settings that share your details.

-On social media this means checking your sharing settings, such as displaying your date of birth and your friends list visibility, are set to private or “Friends only”.
+On social media this means checking that your sharing settings – such as whether your date of birth is displayed and your friends list is visible – are set to private or “Friends only”.
 This can stop your accounts being cloned or mined for data.

 Also avoid sharing posts that ask for personal information in disguise.
 These posts often ask for information commonly used in security questions – such as your hometown or grandmother’s maiden name.
 This information can then be used to hack your accounts.